Overseas Visitor Health Cover (OVHC)

 It’s likely you will still have some out-of-pocket expenses even with health insurance.
 This means that you may have to pay some portion of your medical bills yourself, as your insurance might not cover all of it.
 Your out-of-pocket costs will depend on your policy and the health services you use.

-For in-hospital medical services through the public system, you will be covered up to the fee determined by the relevant State or Territory authority.
+For in-hospital medical services through the public system, you will be covered up to the fee determined by the relevant state or territory authority.
 Public hospitals have one rate that includes all medical services while in hospital.

 For out-of-hospital services like doctors and radiology, you will be covered for the Medicare Benefits Schedule (MBS) fee.
 However, your service provider may choose to charge over the MBS fee, in which case you will have to pay the difference out of pocket.

-For private hospitals your insurance may pay for your room and theatre fees, however individual medical services such as your surgeon and anaesthetist are billed separately.
+For private hospitals, your insurance may pay for your room and theatre fees; however, individual medical services such as your surgeon and anaesthetist are billed separately.
 Your insurance will only cover costs up to a percentage of their MBS item fee, so you will be charged the difference out-of-pocket.

 Many insurance policies will also require that you pay an excess, which is a lump sum payment usually made per hospital visit.
 Some providers will allow you to pay a higher excess in exchange for lower premiums or vice versa.
-It is best to speak with your insurance provider directly to understand what out of pocket costs you may incur (if any) in your particular situation.
+It’s best to speak with your insurance provider directly to understand what out of pocket costs you may incur (if any) in your particular situation.

 Compare Overseas Visitor